SBA Size Standards & SBA BD Small Business Development Program 13 CFR 124

 Once approved, SBA continuously monitors the firm to ensure that the firm is still small in its primary industry and business size classification.
 Related to the size determination assessment, if the firm grows to be “other than small”, SBA may consider this to be a success story where the firm has fulfilled its targets, objectives, and goals in its 8(a) business plan.

-Can another 8a BD participant challenge another 8a companies eligibility?
-By regulation, an 8a Business Development (BD) Participant’s eligibility “may not be challenged by another 8a BD Participant or any other party, either to SBA or any administrative forum as part of a NAICS Code bid protest or other contract protest.”
+Can another 8a Business Development Program participant challenge another 8a companies eligibility?
+By regulation, an 8a Business Development (BD) Participant’s eligibility “may not be challenged by another 8a BD Participant or any other party, either to SBA or any administrative forum as part of a NAICS Code bid protest or another contract protest.”
 13 CFR part 124.517(a).

 SBA business development and SBA size standards regulations instruct that “[a]nyone with information questioning the eligibility of a Participant to continue participation in the 8(a) BD program or for purposes of a specific 8(a) contract may submit such information to [the Office of Business Development] under [the process for eligibility reviews at] 13 CFR 124.112(c) and 13 CFR 124.517(e).